plp13/qman/man/qman.1.md

 When invoked using **-T**, the program tries to set its page width to the value of the **MANWIDTH** environment variable.
-If **MANWIDTH** hasn't been set, it tries to set it to the value of **COLUMNS** and, if that also fails, it sets it to the default value of 80.
+If **MANWIDTH** hasn't been set, it tries to set it to the value of **COLUMNS**.
+Failing that, it tries to auto-detect the terminal's size using an **ioctl(2)** and, if that also fails, it sets it to the default value of 80.

 # SIGNALS

-Upon receiving **SIGUSR1**, the program interrupts its operation and attempts to locate and parse a configuration file, using the process outlined in **CONFIGURATION**.
+Upon receiving **SIGUSR1**, the program interrupts its operation and attempts to re-parse its configuration file, using the process outlined in **CONFIGURATION**.

-This feature fails to work with certain terminals, and should be considered experimental.
+This feature can be useful for people who wish to automatically switch themes depending on the time of day.
+It should be noted that it is experimental and has issues with certain terminals.

 # EXIT STATUS
 | Value | Description                                                          |